Why Python is the Ideal Choice for Final Year Projects?

 Key Features

-- Facial recognition for attendance.
+- Facial recognition attendance

-- Attendance data management.
+- Attendance data and study management

 Libraries

-- OpenCV: For image processing and facial recognition.
+- OpenCV: For image and face recognition.

-- Dlib: For facial feature detection.
+- Dlib: For face feature detection.

 Source Code: https://github.com/topics/attendance-system?l=python